 Simply including your keywords in the title and meta description is not enough.
 Make sure you also do the following:

-- It should be easy to read
+- Your sentence should flow and easy to read.

 How to Edit Your Title and Meta Description Using Yoast SEO WordPress Plugin